Becky Goebel and Her Bikes

 How it looked before we chopped it into pieces.

 The idea for the motorcycle was to take literally everything off it and start fresh.
 It had a chrome tank on it throughout this whole process and I hated it at first.
 But then I figured well, I either pay to get someone to paint the whole bike and probably buy a new tank, or just chrome a fender and call it done.
-That’s when I hit up Lowbrow Customs to get my hands on a few parts - the Manta Ray Fender, Fender Mount, a new switch, some grips and a throttle housing.
+That’s when I hit up Lowbrow Customs to get my hands on a few Harley Davidson parts and accessories - the Manta Ray Fender, Fender Mount, a new switch, some grips and a throttle housing.
 Prism Supply sent me some bars, the brake light and a license plate mount.
 I bought an 18” wheel for the back and a 21” wheel for the front along with each AVON tire and put those together.
 We chopped out the pill-shaped oil bag, the old fender, all the wiring and plumbing and polished the heads and primary cover.
 The motor was primarily black before.

 We had fun...